 - IF YOU SMELL PROPANE 1.
-Extinguish any open flames, pilot lights and all smoking materials.

-- Do not touch electrical switches.

-Shut off the propane supply at the

-- container valve(s) or propane supply connection.

-- Open doors and other ventilating openings.

-Leave the area until odor clears.

-- Leave the area until odor clears.
+Extinguish any open flames, pilot lights and all smoking materials. - Do not touch electrical switches.
+Shut off the propane supply at the - Shut on the propane supply at e container valve(s) or propane supply connection. - supply connection.
+4. Open doors and other ventilating openings.
+5. Leave the area until odor clears. - Leave the area until odor clears.
 Have the propane system checked and leakage source corrected before using again.

-FAILURE TO COMPLY COULD RESULT IN EXPLOSION RESULTING IN DEATH OR SERIOUS INJURY.
-LD-101
+FAILURE TO COMPLY COULD RESULT IN EXPLOSION RESULTING IN DEATH OR SERIOUS INJURY, LOTTON